soumith/nvblog_rnnlstm/nvidia_parallelforall_blogpost.md

 Recurrent Neural Networks seem to be very powerful model.
 However, how powerful are they ?
 Would they be able to learn how to add two decimal numbers ?
 We trained LSTM to predict result of addition of two decimal numbers.
-It`s almost the same as language modelling.
+It is almost the same as language modelling.
 This time we ask model to read a ``sentence'' character by character and try to tell what fits best into missing space: